equalitie/ouinet/README.md

 }
 ```

-In the `MainActivity.kt` of your app import Ouinet classes:
+In the `MainActivity.kt` of your app, import the Ouinet classes:

 ```kotlin
 import ie.equalit.ouinet.Ouinet;